-Alpine mountains, cheeses, chocolates and watches… as far as one can tell, these are what Switzerland is best known for; but for sure, there are a myriad of other fascinating things that make the Swiss scene and lifestyle stand out worldwide.
+Alpine mountains, cheeses, chocolates, and watches… as far as one can tell, these are what Switzerland is best known for; but for sure, there is a myriad of other fascinating things that make the Swiss scene and lifestyle stand out worldwide.
+(Swiss Lifestyle)

 This year, thanks to the invitation of the Embassy of Switzerland in the Philippines and Presence Switzerland, I had the wonderful chance to visit this amazing destination (an affair that is actually in part of the celebrations for the 60th anniversary of diplomatic relations between the Philippines and Switzerland).
 But more than being a tourist, I also got the chance to have a deeper look into the important aspects of the Swiss’ society — ‘aspects’ that certainly help make up the whole image of the country.